Ys I & II: Soundtrack

-In 1990, TurboPlay magazine stated that it gets the reviewer's "vote for having the greatest sound and music track ever recorded for a video game".
+In 1990, TurboPlay magazine wrote that it gets the reviewer's "vote for having the greatest sound and music track ever recorded for a video game".
 In Computer Gaming World, reviewer Roe R. Adams (who worked on the Wizardry series) praised the "lush" background music, and speech "heard in real voice, not digitized!"
 In 1991, Dragon praised how the "voices can actually be heard" as well as the music.

 In recent years, the soundtrack has been praised as some of the best video game music ever composed, by GamesTM, Kurt Kalata of Gamasutra and Hardcore Gaming 101, Leigh Alexander of Gamasutra, RPGFan, Atlus, RPGamer, and GameZone.